-Table 4.
-ERH at different temperature and moisture content for canola
+ERH at different temperatures and moisture contents for canola are presented in Table 4.
 The values of the net isosteric heat of desorption of canola for different moisture contents are presented in Table 5.
-Also, variations of the heat of desorption for canola with moisture content are shown in Figure 5.
+The variations of the heats of desorption for canola with moisture content are shown in Figure 5.